-- (i) The Companies Act, 2013 (the Act) and the rules made thereunder: - (ii) The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder. - (iii) Other laws as applicable specifically to the Company: - The Legal Metrology Act, 2009 and rules made thereunder; - · Food Safety and Standards Act, 2006 and rules made thereunder;
+- (i) The Companies Act, 2013 (the Act) and the rules made thereunder: - (ii) The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder. - (iii) Other laws as applicable specifically to the Company: - The Legal Metrology Act, 2009 and rules made thereunder; - Food Safety and Standards Act, 2006 and rules made thereunder;

-We have also examined compliance with the applicable Board decisions are carried out with unanimous clauses of the following:
+We have also examined compliance with the applicable Board decisions are carried out with unanimous clauses of the following: consent and therefore no dissenting member's views were required to be captured and recorded as part of (i) Secretarial Standards issued by The Institute the minutes.

-(i) Secretarial Standards issued by The Institute of Company Secretaries of India as notified by Ministry of Corporate Affairs.
+of Company Secretaries of India as notified by Ministry of Corporate Affairs.